dontthroworanges/opencmx/README.md

 **Goals**

-The goal of openCMX is to establish an Open Sourced standard PCB and connector design for small low powered devices that allows an individual to use cost effective USB-C hubs and docks to fully operate the module.
-In addition to this scenario, the user may also use the same module(s) along with 3rd party designed backplanes, to scale the single module to high density clusters.
+The goal of openCMX is to establish an open-source compute module form factor and connection scheme for small low powered devices that allows an individual to use cost effective USB-C hubs and docks to fully operate the module.
+In addition to this scenario, the user may also use the same module(s) along with 3rd party designed backplanes, to scale the same module(s) to high density clusters.
 No extra cables, network switches, or power supplies.

 Some examples of openCMX usaage: